-Slot X3: CT W1 - Current Transformer Measuring Inputs
+Slot X3: Current Transformer Measuring Inputs

-This slot contains the current transformer measuring inputs for the winding side 1 (W1) of the transformer.
+This slot contains the current transformer measuring inputs.
 Depending on the order code, this might be a standard current measuring card or a sensitive ground current measuring card.

 - (TI-4 X3): Standard ground current measuring card. - (TIS-4 X3): Sensitive Ground current measuring card.
 The Technical data of the sensitive ground measuring input deviate are different to the Technical Data of the phase current measuring inputs.
 Please refer to the Technical Data.